 The group’s albums became increasingly perfect and increasingly insular, and 1977’s Aja arguably stands as the pinnacle of their quest for a pristine sound.
 After a previously uneventful career, 1980’s Gaucho was beset by a host of difficulties – Becker’s girlfriend died of a drug overdose in his apartment, an assistant engineer accidentally deleted most of a completed track, Becker broke a leg in a traffic accident, and the group were sued over the similarity of the title track to a Keith Jarrett piece.

 Steely Dan disbanded in 1981, but Fagen and Becker began working together again in 1993.
 They resumed touring and produced two more albums – Two Against Nature is famous for beating Eminem for the 2001’s Album of the Year Grammy, and it feels more like a consolation award than anything, a compensation for not receiving any Grammys except for engineering in their 1970s prime.
 Fagen continues to tour as Steely Dan, despite Becker’s death in 2017.

-I’m planning to cover their first seven albums, from 1972 to 1980, and Fagen’s excellent debut album The Nightfly.
-I’m sure there’s excellent music on their later solo and reunion albums, but their most acclaimed work is all in their first ten years.
+I’ve covered Steely Dan’s first seven albums, through to 1980’s Gaucho, as well as Fagen’s excellent debut album The Nightfly.
+I’m sure there’s excellent music on their later solo and reunion albums, but their most acclaimed work is from their first ten years.

 Steely Dan Album Reviews